andyjy/sitehound-site/how-it-works.md

 # How it Works

-Typical analytics tools such as Segment and Mixpanel don't do a great job of tracking all source attribution and behaviour data.
-This makes it hard/impossible to answer many key questions about campaign success and user behaviour.
+SiteHound does two things:

+1. Make it really easy to **track key events** on your website based on the user visiting particular URLs or URL patterns.
+2. Automatically **augment your tracking** with a bunch of useful properties for marketing and product engagement analysis.

+## Tracking key events

 SiteHound is designed around the observation that most key events useful for answering business-centric questions are linked to users viewing particular types of pages.
 For example:

-- An e-commerce site should likely track when users view a:
+- An e-commerce site should likely track when users view each of the following:
   - landing page
   - category page
   - product page
   - cart page
   - checkout page
   - order complete page
-- For a SaaS business relevant page types to track typically include:
+- For a SaaS business, relevant pages to track typically include:
   - landing pages
   - blog articles
   - content marketing pages